raleel/cfi-srd-pt/0005_Skills.md

 ### Opposed Rolls

 Skills are frequently used against other skills – Furtividade versus Percepção when a rogue attempts to cut a nobleman's purse, say; or Dissimulação versus Intuição when the same rogue tries to deny the attempt when she is caught.
-These are good examples of times where skills are matched against each other.
+These are Bom examples of times where skills are matched against each other.
 These are known as Opposed Rolls and are used where a challenge will result in either win or lose, pass or fail.

 - An Opposed Roll is determined thus: both participants roll their respective skills.
 The winner is the one who gains the better Level of Success.
 If the participants score the same Level of Success (a Standard Success each, or a Critical each), then the winner is the one who has the highest dice roll still within the success range of the skill.